NNTin/me/_projects/projects.md

   'dz3': 'In the further future I forked the webclient part of d-zone.
 It is based on this version.', 'dz': 'Major changes: commonjs -> esm, websocket URL fallback strategy, Discord OAuth2 support, CI versioned deployment, e2e testing with Playwright, Allure and Vercel deployment.', 'db': 'Handles the backend logic of d-zone, meant to be installed as a python module (published as PyPI module), supports a wide variety of versions.
-Provides mock data when the callbacks are not registered', 'dc': 'Implementation of the python module d-back and thus provides real data. d-cogs makes use of Red-DiscordBot modular design and is installed as a plugin.'
+Provides mock data when the callbacks are not registered', 'dc': 'Implementation of the python module d-back and thus provides real data. d-cogs makes use of Red-DiscordBot modular design and is installed as a plugin.', 'df': 'Re-usable workflows, mainly for Discord'
 };

 // Wait for Mermaid to render, then add tooltips